-Eric Lenz, D.M.A., is Associate Professor of Cello at Southern Illinois University Carbondale.
+Eric Lenz, DMA, is Professor of Cello and School of Music Director at SIU Carbondale.

 Appointed to the faculty in 2003, Lenz has taught courses in a variety of areas, including applied cello, chamber music, Civic Orchestra, music theory, aural skills, analysis, and counterpoint.
 He is a tenured member of the Illinois Symphony Orchestra and Chamber Orchestra, and plays regularly with orchestras in Illinois, Missouri, and Kentucky.
 Lenz has also performed with the Alabama Symphony, the Huntsville Symphony, Charleston Symphony, and Chicago Chamber Orchestra.
 Other appointments have included Spoleto Festival USA and Brevard Music Center, where he was orchestral fellow.